 There are proprietary and Internet Protocol Suite (TCP/IP) based systems (mostly in low earth orbits (LEO) available and partly GMDSS approved.

 Especially LEO satellite constellations offer high bandwidth communication coverage for wide sea and coastal areas.
 This is able to cover a lot of communication requirements.
 By providing sufficient bandwidth suitable cyber security protection can be implemented.
 It is already be used for fleet monitoring, predictive maintenance and applications like chart updates.
 Standards for provision of Maritime Safety Information (MSI) are under development.

+Developments in solid state antenna suitable for the maritime environment, along with increasing number of satellites in the constellations, could provide significant capability.
+Upfront costs for users related to the terminal, antenna and monthly data plan subscription.

 LOW POWER COMMUNICATION SYSTEMS

 Low power communication systems, such as LoRa (Long Range), Sigfox, and NB-IoT (Narrowband IoT), are emerging technologies that have the potential to significantly impact maritime communication.
 These systems are designed to provide long-range, low-power wireless connectivity, making them ideal for various IoT (Internet of Things) applications in the maritime sector.

+LoRa technology, some issues related to costs (unknown / ongoing fees) and risks associated with licensed and unlicensed services.
+NB-IoT – licenced – guarantee of service; ISM bands by nature unlicensed with no guarantee of service.

+Sigfox technology would require encryption before being used to control AtoN.
+This technology may be suitable to monitor AtoN without additional encryption.
+Additional encryption will require additional bandwidth, which then limits the available bandwidth for transfer of data.

 IALA recognizes the importance of exploring and evaluating the potential of low power communication systems for maritime use.
 These technologies could be employed for various purposes, such as tracking and monitoring assets, environmental monitoring, and enhancing safety and efficiency in port operations.